-These smoothie recipes are a lifesaver when you want something quick, filling, and very delicious.
+These smoothie recipes are lifesavers when you want something quick, filling, and very delicious.

 There are 30 amazing shakes on this list, ranging from the healthy to the hedonistic, and everything in between.

-If you like your beverages thick, creamy, and fruity go for a strawberry banana or a lemon blueberry.
+If you like your drinks thick, creamy, and fruity go for strawberry and banana.

-Time to dig out your blender and get ready to swoon over smoothies!
+So, it’s about time to dig out your blender and swoon over these smoothie recipes!

 Unleash your inner Elvis with this decadent and dreamy smoothie.

 Rich and thick, it tastes like dessert but is surprisingly healthy (sorry Elvis).

 All that peanut butter gives a quick hit of protein while the bananas provide a serving of essential nutrients like potassium.